 This course assumes general knowledge of survey methodology and statistics.
 Participants should be acquainted with the basics of Analysis of Variance, Multiple Regression Analysis, standard errors, and have some hands-on experience with a statistical package (e.g., SPSS, Stata, SAS).
 No prior knowledge of R is assumed.

-A maximum of 40 participants will be allowed to this course.
+A maximum of 40 participants will be admitted to this course.
 Please note that the selection for this course will be done on a first-come-first-served basis.

 Aim of the course